 Does panic pay off?

-Our appetite then becomes our enemy.
+Our hunger then becomes our enemy.
 Enjoying our food becomes a crime.
 Our bodies become a battleground.
 Panic makes us take extreme measures with our food and or exercise.
 We go on a fad diet, binge exercise or are tempted with supplements which promise amazing results and yet require zero effort.
 Ultimately panic makes us punish our bodies.
 Panic is counterproductive to achieving our health goals.
 We are essentially at war with our own bodies.

 At peace with our bodies

-When we are at peace with our body, we appreciate our appetite, befriend our food and respect our bodies.
+When we are at peace with our body, we honour our hunger, befriend our food and respect our bodies.
 We learn from past experiences and are kind to ourselves.
 We are better able to keep calm, eat healthily instead of resorting to fad diets, are active for enjoyment rather than to mimic another person’s body, and are in control of our health.
 A positive mindset is a win for our battle with food and our health.

 For more information, contact Eatwiser.